PKUMDL-AI/EVER/data/Readme.md

 # EVER-Extended Data Figures

 1. EVER-Extended figures.pptx contains all figures in the manuscript.

+   P.S.
+Figure 1 is a data-free flow chart, drawn with Microsoft Visio.

 2. In the file "EVER-Extended data.xlsx",